beseven/tutorial/en/intro_to_command_line/README.md

 Here it is!

+> #### Hint::PRO tip
+>
-> PRO tip: if you type `cd D` and then hit `tab` on your keyboard, the command line will automatically fill in the rest of the name so you can navigate faster.
+> if you type `cd D` and then hit `tab` on your keyboard, the command line will automatically fill in the rest of the name so you can navigate faster.
 If there is more than one folder starting with "D", hit the `tab` button twice to get a list of options.

 ---